 The Franklin & Marshall Anthropology major seeks to balance the learning of factual content, theoretical analysis and actual empirical research in either cultural anthropology or archaeology.
 Our majors learn about anthropology, but they also experience what it means to do anthropology.

 A major in Anthropology consists of 10 courses: 100, 102, 200; one culture-area course; two 300-level courses; 410 (for those mainly interested in social anthropology) or 411 (for those mainly interested in archaeology); and three electives.
 We also encourage our majors to expand the projects begun in their Methods course (410 or 411) into full-scale Independent Studies projects based upon original field research.
 Students should discuss research opportunities with their departmental advisers prior to the spring semester of their junior year.
 The writing requirement in the Anthropology major is met by completion of the normal courses required to complete the major.

-A minor in Anthropology consists of six courses in the department: 100; 102; one culture-area course; one 300-level course; and two electives.
+A minor in Anthropology consists of six courses in the department: 100; 102; 200; one culture-area course; one 300-level course; and one elective.

 Majors in the Department of Anthropology have studied abroad in the following programs in recent years: School for International Training (SIT); Butler University’s Institute for Study Abroad; Institute for the International Education of Students (IES); Council on International Educational Exchange; Institute for Field Research.
 See the International Programs section of the Catalog for further information.

 A list of regularly offered courses follows.
 Please note the key for the following abbreviations: (A) Arts; (H) Humanities; (S) Social Sciences; (N) Natural Sciences with Laboratory; (LS) Language Studies requirement; (NSP) Natural Science in Perspective; (NW) Non-Western Cultures requirement; (W) Writing requirement.